convertigo/c8oprj-lib-baserow/project.md

 <img src="https://github.com/convertigo/convertigo/blob/develop/engine/src/com/twinsoft/convertigo/beans/variables/images/variable_color_16x16.png?raw=true "  alt="RequestableVariable" >&nbsp;forms_id
 </td>
 <td>
-The ID of the row to update.
-If not set , the action will add a row.
-If set, all rows's columns identified by the 'technicalID' will be updated
+The Identifier of the row to update.
+If not set, the action will add a row.
+If set, all row's columns identified by the 'technicalID' will be updated
 </td>
 </tr>
 <tr>